DOJ charges three in Iranian plot to kill Donald Trump

 According to court documents, Shakeri relied on “network of criminal associates” he met during his time in New York’s prison system to supply Iranian officials with operatives in the US and to help run surveillance and plot assassinations on their behalf.

-Shakeri would pay these criminal associates, like his two co-conspirators, to monitor the victims Iranian officials sought to assassinate, including Iranian-American journalist and political activist Masih Alinejad, according to court documents.
+Shakeri would pay these criminal associates, like his two co-conspirators, to monitor the victims Iranian officials sought to assassinate, according to court documents.
+Iranian-American journalist and political activist Masih Alinejad confirmed Friday that she was one of the victims targeted.

 Alinejad has been the target of several assassination plots, according to the Justice Department.